 From the heat of summer to the frigid depths of winter, every season is iced-tea season for true fanatics.
 And what better tea to stock all year round than a highly versatile Darjeeling, which can be used for black, green, white, and oolong tea.
-Darjeeling is known as the champagne of teas because it often contains a sweet, grape-like finish—a flavor referred to as “muscatel.”
+Mou Dasgupta, the founder and CEO of Brook37 The Atelier, told us that Darjeeling is known as "the Champagne of tea."
+This is, in part, because Darjeeling often contains a sweet, grape-like finish—a flavor referred to as “muscatel.”

 This second-flush Darjeeling doesn’t have much muscatel flavor, but it’s still downright delicious.
 Once brewed, it will greet customers with bright notes of berry and date palm, as well as a beautiful red color.
 The tea leaves are sourced from the mountainous district in India for which Darjeeling is named.
 Along with refreshing iced tea, it can be used for hot tea or fermented for a probiotic-packed batch of kombucha.
 Customers interested in a malty iced tea, as opposed to fruity, will likely enjoy Keemun or Assam tea instead.